 The structure of this web site reflects the main activities of Heritage Europe as a pan European umbrella network representing and promoting the interests of Europe’s historic cities, towns, villages and regions.
 These activities include:-

 - Keeping you up to date with current news and views especially at the European level

 - Helping make sure you don’t miss key conferences, meetings or events that may be of interest

 - Working in partnership with like-minded organisations to support European projects, develop European policy and provide expert advice

 - Identify and disseminate examples of good practice in the sustainable management of cultural heritage

-The Home page provides more information on each of these under “News and Views”, “Dates for your Diary”, “Working Together” and “Good Practice”.
+The Home page provides more information on each of these under “News and Views”, “Live Projects”, “Working Together” and “Good Practice”.